grafana/integration-sample-apps/quickstart/sample-apps/linux-standalone/README.md

-# Jenkins sample app
+# <INTEGRATION_NAME> sample app

 This sample application creates an Ubuntu VM integrated with Alloy for metric and log collection.
-This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of Jenkins.
-The [Jenkins Plugin Installation Manager](https://github.com/jenkinsci/plugin-installation-manager-tool) is used to install the [Jenkins Prometheus Plugin](https://github.com/jenkinsci/prometheus-plugin) to emit metrics.
+This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of <INTEGRATION_NAME> using the node-exporter.

 ## Prerequisites

 Before you begin, ensure you have the following installed: